nennneko5787/NNDViewer/README.md

   WindowsServer2003 - The creator of ThirdTube

-  Smu1zel - Figured out the line of code that I needed and test the changed out.
+  Smu1zel - Figured out the line of code that I needed and test the changed out, fixing the app after it stopped working in 2024.

+  NPC 3.0 - fixing the app after it stopped working in 2024.

+  5GBurrito - Minor changes (projct manager?)

+  2B_enpitsu - New banner and icon.

 ## Description
 It utilizes some undocumented YouTube APIs to get the raw video url and plays the stream using the decoder taken from [Video player for 3DS by Core-2-Extreme](https://github.com/Core-2-Extreme/Video_player_for_3DS).